Rackwick: History

 The is little evidence of prehistoric activity in Rackwick, while the older farm buildings date from the 18th century.
 The first known reference to Rackwick was in Lord Sinclair's 1492 rental of Orkney, and the first detailed map dates from 1791.
-In 1718 the first schoolhouse (now a museum) was opened by the Scottish Society for the Propagation of Christian Knowledge, though this was short lived as the school closed in 1724.
+In 1718 the first schoolhouse (now a museum) was opened by the Society in Scotland for Propagating Christian Knowledge, although this was short lived as the school closed in 1724.
 In 1879 a new school building was built (now the hostel), closing in 1953 as there were no longer any children left in Rackwick to teach.

 Rackwick was home in WWII to a light anti-aircraft battery, two search light batteries, and various small ancillary buildings and structures.
 There is also a crash site overlooking the township where in 1942 a Fairey Albacore (BF592) hit Mal Fea, killing the pilot.

 The township was almost deserted in the 1970s, but has seen a small "resurgence" in part because of George Mackay Brown.
 The landscape artist Sylvia Wishart, a friend of Brown's, rented a house and painted the township throughout the 1960s, while the composer Peter Maxwell Davies, another of Brown's friends, lived in Rackwick from 1970 until 1998.

 Rackwick was the site of early telegraph cables, while the two subsea power cables connecting Orkney to mainland Scotland land at Rackwick Beach.